DataDog/documentation/content/en/service_management/events/correlation/triage_and_notify.md

 Event Management correlates related events and automatically consolidates them into a single case.
 Bring in all the context of related logs, related metrics, and alerting monitors to triage and troubleshoot issues in one place.

-From the [Correlation][1], find the pattern you want to analyze and click **Triage Cases** at the end of the same row.
+From the [Correlation][1] page, find the pattern you want to analyze and click **Triage Cases** at the end of the same row.
 You can also click **View All Cases** at the top of the page to view all cases with correlated events in [Case Management][2].
+Datadog pulls in related metrics and logs so you can troubleshoot issues with all the related data in one place.

 To investigate a case:
 1. Open the case you are investigating.
 1. From the case Overview, click **Investigation**
 1. Under the *Correlations* section, you can see a list of alerts and events.